jezzsantos/automate/docs/runtime.md

 ### Installing a toolkit

-To install a toolkit yourself, you will need to have an `automate` CLI (or plugin) installed ton your machine. (see [Installing automate](about.md#installing-automate))
+To install a toolkit yourself:

+1. You will need to have `automate` CLI (or plugin) installed on your machine. (see [Installing automate](about.md#installing-automate))
-Then, you will need to have downloaded a `*.toolkit` file to somewhere on your local machine.
-For example: `AToolkit_0.1.0.toolkit`, possibly located on your desktop or downloads folder.
+2. Then, you will need to have downloaded a `*.toolkit` file to somewhere on your local machine.
+    * For example: A toolkit file like `AToolkit_0.1.0.toolkit`, could be located on your desktop or downloads folder.

-1. In a terminal, navigate to the root of your source codebase (where you want to use the toolkit).
-For Example: `cd C:\myprojects\myproject\src`
+3. In a terminal, navigate to the root of your source codebase (where you want to use the toolkit).
+For example: `cd C:\myprojects\myproject\src`
-2. Install the toolkit: `automate install toolkit C:\mydesktop\AToolkit_0.1.0.toolkit`
+4. Install the toolkit: `automate install toolkit C:\mydesktop\AToolkit_0.1.0.toolkit`

-The toolkit will be installed, and it will become the 'active' toolkit in use.

 !!! info
+    The toolkit will be installed, and it will become the 'active' toolkit for subsequent use.

+!!! tip
-    Once a toolkit has been installed into a codebase by anyone working on that codebase, it will be added to source control, and then be accessible to all contributors on a team.
-No need for every contributor to install the toolkit after this point.
-However, every contributor will still need to install `automate` to their machine to use the toolkit.
+    When you install a toolkit into a codebase, add its files to source control, and then be accessible to all contributors on a team.
+    No need for every contributor to install the same toolkit on each of their machines.

+!!! warning
+    Even if the toolkit has been added to source control, to use it, every contributor will need to install `automate` to their machine.

 ### Listing installed toolkits